radioval87/djangotube/README.md

 # yatube
-Work (and learning) in progress.
 A training project made with Django and Bootstrap.

 To run this project on your local machine, you may use Docker with
 ```bash